 Display the map in a map view

 To display a map, you assign it to a map view.
-You can assign a map to more than one map view in your app.
 Each map view can display a different visible area of the map, can be configured in different ways, and can be designed to respond differently to user gestures.
 Assign a map to a map view as follows:

 // assign a map to the map view

 MyMapView.Map = map;

 Assigning a map to a map view initiates the map’s load cycle.
 When that cycle completes, the map view initiates the load cycle on the map’s layers in order to draw them.
 For more information loading resources (load cycles), see Loadable pattern of asynchronous resources.
 You can monitor the loading of the individual layers using the map view's LayerViewStateChanged event handler .

 You can load the map into your app before assigning it to a map view.
 This is useful if you want to validate the content of the map or you want to access any content or properties in the map without displaying it.

 For example, this code loads the map explicitly and checks if the map contains bookmarks before it displays the map in the map view.